- Help & Advice

 In the wild, turtles are opportunistic feeders and will eat whenever the opportunity arises.
 This isn’t a problem as they’re constantly active and searching for food.

 But, for pet turtles with a plentiful supply of food from their owner, there is a risk of overfeeding.
-As incredibly intelligent creatures, it won’t take long for your turtle to link you with food, and so can appear hungry when they’re not.
+As incredibly intelligent creatures, it won’t take long for your turtle to link you with food, and so they can appear to be hungry when they’re not.
 It is important to stick to your feeding guide.
 If you are worried or unsure about how much you’re feeding your turtle, seek advice from your vet or turtle specialist.

 Juvenile turtles require two small meals a day, but young adults once a day, and mature turtles once every other day.